Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Experiments attacking detection algorithms with

 \subsection{Alternative paraphrasing attacks}

-Here, we discuss two other (untested) ways to attack AI-generated text detectors via paraphrasing, which further showcase the brittleness of existing detectors.

 \textbf{Paraphrasing multiple times:} Our presented attacks use just a single paraphrase generated by \model\ to evade detection.
-An simple way to further improve the effectiveness of a paraphrase attack is to sample multiple times\footnote{Precisely, compute $f_\text{dipper}(x)$ for different random seeds during nucleus or temperature sampling.
+A simple way to further improve the effectiveness of a paraphrase attack is to sample multiple times\footnote{Precisely, compute $f_\text{dipper}(x)$ for different random seeds while sampling text.
 Alternatively, an attacker could also compute $f_\text{dipper}(f_\text{dipper}(...f_\text{dipper}(x)))$, but this will lead to excessive semantic drift from $x$.} from \model\ and choose a paraphrase that evades the detector while also preserving semantics.
-We do not perform this attack since it can only be done if the attacker has access to a detector, which may be a strong assumption (more in \sectionref{sec:limitations-retrieval}).
-That said, we believe leveraging multiple paraphrase samples can make these kinds of paraphrase attacks even more potent against publicly available detectors.
+We do not perform this attack as it can only be done if an attacker has access to a detector, which may be a strong assumption (see \appendixref{sec:limitations-retrieval}).
+That being said, using multiple paraphrase samples can make the attacks even more potent against publicly available detectors.

 \textbf{Non-\model\ paraphrasers:} A second alternative is to use non-\model\ paraphrasers that operate at the sentence level.
 These models can be deployed for long-form text inputs by paraphrasing the inputs sentence by sentence, ignoring prompt context.
-While the concurrent work of~\citet{sadasivan2023aigenerated} shows that this method can also evade detection, our ablations in \sectionref{sec:intrinsic-evaluation} show that these paraphrasers have lower quality and are less compatible with the prompt as \model\ paraphrasers.
-A more interesting option is to use a large language model served by an API to perform few-shot contextual paraphrasing.
-While this method is likely to provide accurate paraphrases, they may be detectable by strategies like watermarking (whether using the same API provider as the original LLM or a different provider).
-We thus expect a sophisticated adversary to use their own private paraphraser to evade detection (\model\ in our simulated attacks).
+While the concurrent work of~\citet{sadasivan2023aigenerated} shows that this method can also evade detection, our ablations in \appendixref{sec:intrinsic-evaluation} show that non-contextual versions of \model\ have lower quality and are less compatible with the prompt as \model\ paraphrasers.
+Moreover, most existing paraphrasers lack fine-grained diversity control and multi-sentence input support (survey in \appendixref{sec:appendix:papersurvey}), two desired properties from an attacker's point of view: attackers want to modify long multi-sentence responses \emph{just enough} to evade detection.

+A more interesting option is to use an LLM like ChatGPT to perform few-shot contextual paraphrasing.
+While this method is likely to provide accurate paraphrases,\footnote{In initial experiments, we observed that \model\ performs competitively with the much larger and more powerful GPT-3.5 davinci-003 model in terms of paraphrase quality, and significantly better at controlling diversity.
+This finding shows that specialized smaller models can outperform LLMs in paraphrasing tasks.} they may be detectable by strategies like watermarking (whether using the same API as the original LLM or a different one).
+We thus expect a sophisticated adversary to use their own private paraphraser (like \model) to evade detection.